oopstorm/gitment/README.md

 ### 4. Initialize Your Comments

-After the page is published, you should visit your page, login with your GitHub account(make sure you're repo's owner), and click the initialize button, to create a related issue in your repo.
+After the page is published, you should visit your page, login with your GitHub account(make sure you're repo's owner or admin of organization's repo), and click the initialize button, to create a related issue in your repo.
 After that, others can leave their comments.

 ## Methods